kodell80305/three-in-one-robot/README.md

 Printing base - 2 hours/20 minutes, blue PETG, 87 grams of filament
 Centering mechanism for platform? ... attachment points  This can just be pressure fit.

+Printing Central support 1 hr/12 minutes, white PETG 30 grams of filament.
+The heat inserts are quite large .. may want to make feet of support wider